 Check for Added Nutrients

-Some protein supplements are fortified with additional vitamins and minerals that seniors may need, such as calcium, vitamin D, and B vitamins.
-However, it’s important to avoid supplements with excessive sugars and additives.
+Some protein supplements include additional vitamins and minerals beneficial for seniors, such as calcium, vitamin D, and B vitamins.
+Avoid supplements high in added sugars, fillers, or artificial sweeteners.

 Taste and Mixability